 All it takes is a change in attitude and acceptance of the fact that you’re not bound to stay in one hotel for the duration of your trip.
 Many people have been switching hotels within the travel industry for a long time and only now are Nightly.travel making it easy for others to join in.
 You may think nothing of changing flights when you make a trip and switching hotels really can be just as simple.
 Join the millions of people that have been benefiting from switching for a long time and make yourself available to the many great deals that are provided by the hotel industry on a daily basis.

 Hotels can no longer be complacent when it comes to charging for rooms; home sharing sites such as Airbnb are already eating their way into the hotel market, which is why sites like Nightly.travel should be welcomed by the hotel industry.
 And this certainly seems to be the case so far as the hotel trade is responding well to the site because it works hard for them, filling their empty spaces when they are unable to do so.
 By filling in the gaps, the hotels are happy as they fill up the rooms quickly, albeit at a reduced rate.
 Travellers benefit in just the same way, making use of the Nightly.travel unique selling point which is providing them with real-time affordable hotel stays that fit in with their travelling plans precisely.

 The perfect balancing act

 By balancing price, quality and location you arrive at the perfect combination, which is why hotel switching works so well; it increases the chance of making the balance work:

 When booking accommodation, you usually have to work to a budget.
 By taking greater control of where you spend that cash, you end up getting far more for your money.
 Hotel switching can facilitate this.

 So, what are you waiting for?
-Check out the website now and when it comes to planning your next business trip or holiday, you know exactly what you need to do.
+Nightly.travel and when it comes to planning your next business trip or holiday, you know exactly what you need to do.
 After all, you think nothing of switching between utility providers to save money so why not do the same when you travel?